 Thankfully, God’s Providential hand was upon them, bringing an Indian, Samoset, who spoke English, to teach them how to survive and thrive in their new home.
 He taught them how to plant corn and how to navigate the area.
 They had much to be thankful for on that first Thanksgiving of 1621.

 With only about fifty colonists in attendance at the first Thanksgiving feast, more than likely, they were outnumbered two to one by their new Indian neighbors, the Wampanoag Indians, and their chief, Massasoit.
 The Indians brought with them much game to share.
 The colonists hunted fowl and fished for cod, lobster, mussels, and clams, which were plentiful in the area.
-With the help of the Indians, they probably harvested corn, which was made into porridge, onions, beans, lettuce, spinach, cabbage, carrots, and pumpkins.
-Potatoes were not a popular tuber yet, so it is doubtful they had mashed potatoes and gravy.
+With the help of the Indians, they probably harvested corn, which was made into porridge, as well as onions, beans, lettuce, spinach, cabbage, carrots, and pumpkins.
+Potatoes were not yet a popular tuber, so it is doubtful they had mashed potatoes and gravy.
 Also, they foraged blueberries, plums, grapes, gooseberries, raspberries, and cranberries.
 Unfortunately, sugar and flour were scarce, and there were no cattle to provide milk for butter, so it wasn’t likely they had any pies or sweetened cranberry sauce.

 Thanksgiving Breakfast